 2) Using Kafka Big Data Function as a Data Processor

-Kafka Data Processing Pipeline
+Kafka Data Processing Pipelines

 The second role that Kafka can play is that of a Data processor and Analyzer.
 Kafka provides a client library for analyzing data called Kafka streams.
 It can be used to process and analyze data and send the results to an external application or back to Kafka core.